TrainWeb.org Facebook Page

 HG&B #172 at Sanford Yard in January 1920.

 HG&B #172 at Sanford Yard in January 1920.
 The early history of 172 is uncertain.
-It was probably built by the Ottawa Car company around 1894, but it's unclear what its original HG&B number was.
-It was renumbered 172 either when the HG&B was bought by the Cataract Company in 1905, or during the system-wide renumbering around 1910.
-172 was damaged during the 1913 Hamilton Freight Shed Fire, and was rebuilt into a trailer.
+It might have been built in 1898, but it's unclear by whom or what its original HG&B number was.
+It was renumbered 172 either when the HG&B was bought by the Cataract Company in 1905, or during the system-wide renumbering around 1910. #172 was damaged during the 1913 Hamilton Freight Shed Fire, and was rebuilt into a trailer.
 It was retired and scrapped in 1924.
 (Photo courtesy of Library and Archives Canada, used with permission)

 HG&B #173:2 at Sanford Yard in the early 1920s.